nnamdiKC/Devops-Projects/LINUX PROJECT/File Manipulation/README.md

 This command is used to create new directories.
 In the image below I used 'mkdir' to create the folder Project_backup and Gitcommands.

-The command options "-p" and "-m" are used to create folders in-between existing folders or create folders with permissions.
+The command options "-p" and "-m" are used to create folders in-between existing folders and create folders with permissions respectively.

 ![Alt text](mkdir.png)